allegory-software/allegory-sdk/lua/mdbx_query_nodes_spec.md

 ## Not Yet Implemented

-`pk_join_merge` and `pk_join_sort_merge` are documented here but are not implemented. `pk_join_hash` already gives O(n+m) for the single-join case;
+`pk_join_merge` and `pk_join_sort_merge` are documented here but are not implemented; deferred until a concrete case needs them.
-these would only add a narrower win on top of that (driver already sorted, or a sort needed anyway), so they are deferred until a concrete case needs them.

 ## Order Metadata